cloudmesh-community/fa18-516-29/project-report/report.md

        ssh-keygen -f ~/.ssh/id_rsa -t rsa -P ""
        ```

-	This will create 2 files sshkey_rsa.pub and sshkey_rsa in ~/.ssh folder.
+	This will create 2 files sshkey_rsa.pub and sshkey_rsa in '~/.ssh' folder.

    v.
-Copy the contents of sshkey_rsa.pub to authorized_keys file in ~/.ssh folder of namenode by the below command.
+Copy the contents of sshkey_rsa.pub to authorized_keys file in '~/.ssh' folder of namenode by the below command.

+	   ```bash
            cat ~/.ssh/sshkey_rsa.pub >> ~/.ssh/authorized_keys
+	   ```
            This will create an entry for the user ubuntu in the authorized keys.

    vi.
-Copy the file authorized_keys to all the datanodes instances in .ssh folder.
+Copy the file authorized_keys to all the datanodes instances in '~/.ssh' folder through winscp.

    vii.
 From the datanode1 and namenode,do ssh to all the other datanodes.It will ask to enter the host names to known_hosts file.
    Confirm yes.